 First, however, follow some of these guidelines, and you will be able to locate a good portion of the air leaks without any expensive tools.

 Consider Where Air Might Leak

-If there are places in your home where brick meets wood, or some other combination of materials, you might check there as well.
-Remember that the substances used to adhere these materials often crack or separate around these surfaces.
+If there are places in your home where concrete or bricks meet wood or some other combination of materials, you might check there as well.
+Remember that the substances used to adhere to these materials often crack or separate around these surfaces.

 Detect the Air Leaks

 You can depressurize your home without hiring a technician.
 On a cold, breezy day, turn off the furnace and shut all windows and doors.
 Turn on any exhaust fan in the house that blows air outside, like bathroom or stove fans.

 Light a stick of sage or incense, carrying it around the house to areas of concern.
 Wherever you see the smoke being drawn out, you know you have an air leak.

 You can also shine a light through bigger, more noticeable problem spots.
 Have someone else stand on the other side to confirm the leak.

 Once detected, the ways to fix air leaks are as numerous as the possible locations for them.
 For smaller seepages, some kind of sealant may do the trick.

 Treat leaks through single-pane windows by fitting them with storm windows—both inside and out—or replacing them with modern energy-saving models.